 I’ll be writing about the video Making your scenes plot relevant – writing hacks and tips on how to write a better book, from the writing advice series I’m doing on YouTube with Jonathan McKinney.

 My general advice with writing a story is that everything in your story, whether it’s a tiny moment, a whole scene, or a large section, it should be plot relevant.
 If it doesn’t add to your story, it doesn’t belong in your story.
 So, how do you tell if what you’ve written is plot relevant or not?

-It’s easy to go off plot for a variety of reasons, some of which you might relate to, and all of which I’ve done at some point.
+It’s easy to go off plot for a variety of reasons.
+Some of them you might relate to, and all of them I’ve done at some point.

 You might go off plot because you have an idea that you want to follow.
 At the time it feels interesting.
 You send your characters down a path because you’re intrigued and excited to explore it.